dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_10_Subseasonal_to_Seasonal_S2S.rst

 The information to run the OMI calculation is given in the [script_omi] section.
 The variables give the frequency of the run time, location of the model and observation input OLR data, the input template labels, which shouldn’t be changed and then the actual command that is run to calculate OMI.
 Here, the command calls the OMI driver script.

-Run METplus for the OMI use case
+Run METplus for the OMI Use Case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::